brucedkyle/architectures/docs/sustainability/inventory.md

 ## Business outcomes

-Innovators track well ahead of their peers when it comes to AI-enabled workflows for risk management and to handle other predictions.
+[According to the IBM IBV study](https://www.ibm.com/downloads/cas/1BYY6VEM), innovators track well ahead of their peers when it comes to AI-enabled workflows for risk management and to handle other predictions.
 And they expect continued development of these workflows and other capabilities over the next three years.
 Right now, Innovator CSCOs report developing digitized workflows and leveraging AI automation a full 95% more than their peers.

 Innovators also stand out by leveraging data with AI and advanced analytics in demand management.
 With demand volatility and associated supplier, operations, and logistics disruption at all-time highs, CSCOs are applying AI and machine learning to the critical and strategic continuous planning elements of demand management and forecasting.
 A full 90% of Innovators use AI and advanced analytics in demand management and predictive forecasting, 18% more than their peers (76%).